UCF Smart & Safe Transportation Lab (SST Lab)

 Dr. Natalia Barbour

 Dr. Natalia Barbour is an assistant professor at the University of Central Florida, where she studies transportation safety and travel behavior.
-Prior to joining UCF, she was an assistant professor of transport and energy at the Delft University of Technology.
-She taught courses on transportation systems and climate change mitigation and authored a book chapter on transport and its environmental impacts (forthcoming).
-Together with other TU Delft scientists, Natalia recorded an online educational program on edX Climate-Neutral World: Theory, Applications, and Taking Action, where she teaches two weeks on cities, transport, and climate mitigation.
-Prior to joining TU Delft, she was a Postdoctoral Associate at the Massachusetts Institute of Technology, where she led the development of New Mobility course for MIT edX platform and collaborated with experts from around the world on how to leverage mobility disruptions to create better cities.
+She is leading and supporting research projects of nearly $3 million.
+Prior to joining UCF, she was an assistant professor of transport and energy at the Delft University of Technology where she focused on sustainable mobility and taught courses on transportation systems and climate change mitigation as well as authored a book chapter on transport and its environmental impacts.
+Together with other TU Delft scientists, Dr. Barbour recorded an online educational program on edX Climate-Neutral World: Theory, Applications, and Taking Action.
+Prior to joining TU Delft, she was a Postdoctoral Associate at the Massachusetts Institute of Technology, where she led the development of New Mobility course for MIT edX platform.
+Dr. Barbour is on the Editorial Board of Scientific Reports.
+She holds a doctorate degree in Civil Engineering (Transportation) from the University of South Florida.

 Web Page